d-stoianov/warehouse-application/README.md

 # Warehouse Application

 This project is a small Java Spring REST API.
-The service features basic functionality of REST API with CRUD operations on Good and Category entities.
+The service features basic functionality of REST API with CRUD operations on Good, Category, Supplier entities.

 ## Requirements